ArlonTuazon/readMe-generator/newReadMe/newREADME.md

   ## Usage:
      Uses for this Project.
-     Read the instructions in main readme
+     Read instructions from main readme

   ## License
      This Project is under License of: